edunbar/mm-poker-tracker/backend/README.md

-# 🃏 Poker Analytics Backend
+# 🃏 HomeGame Backend

-Flask-based API server for the Poker Analytics application.
+Flask-based API server for the HomeGame application.
 Provides RESTful endpoints for game data ingestion, player management, and analytics with PostgreSQL persistence and Google Sheets integration.

 ## 🏗️ Architecture